sunnah-com/website/README.md

 * Visit localhost in a browser to see the site running

-## Launching the Dev Container
+## Working with the Dev Container

-Launching the dev container is composed of a simple `docker-compose` command:
+If you don't want to set up a complete dev environment on your host, you can use a Docker container to host the PHP environment, dependencies, and web server.
+The source code is mounted as a volume inside the container, so any changes will reflect immediately inside the container without having to rebuild it.

-Run the following command in the same directory as the Dockerfile:
+Launching the dev container is composed of a simple `docker-compose` command.
+First however, copy the `.env.local.sample` file to `.env.local` (**important**).
+Then run the following command in the same directory as the Dockerfile:

 `docker-compose up --build`